Parc Mine

 If you are interested in other classic British locales we may have stock from the following locales.

-British locales
+British / UK locales

 I have only included the pieces attributed to specific places; not simply 'Weardale' for example.

-Click here for a full list of British minerals.
+Click here for a full list of our stock of minerals from the United Kingdom.

-Angus, Scotland Bridgend, Wales Caerphilly, Wales Cardiff, Wales Ceredigion, Wales Conwy, Wales Cornwall County Durham Cumbria Derbyshire Devon Dorset Dumfries and Galloway Gloucestershire Highlands Kent Lanarkshire Lancashire Leicestershire Norfolk North Ayrshire North Somerset North Yorkshire Northumberland Perth and Kinross, Scotland Powys, Wales Shropshire Somerset Vale of Glamorgan West Midlands
+Angus, Scotland Bridgend, Wales Caerphilly, Wales Cardiff, Wales Ceredigion, Wales Cheshire Conwy, Wales Cornwall County Antrim County Durham Cumbria Derbyshire Devon Dorset Dumfries and Galloway Gloucestershire Highlands Kent Lanarkshire Lancashire Leicestershire Norfolk North Ayrshire North Somerset North Yorkshire Northumberland Perth and Kinross, Scotland Powys, Wales Shropshire Somerset Staffordshire Vale of Glamorgan West Midlands

 For the rest of our British stock, see below.